Skip to content

 The Writing Desk

 The lead essay in this issue, “Rings & Books,” is a script prepared for BBC radio in the 1950s by the British philosopher Mary Midgley (1919-2018).
-Rejected by the editor as a “trivial, irrelevant intrusion of domestic matters into intellectual life,” it was never aired—or published in English—until now.
+Rejected by the editor as a “trivial, irrelevant intrusion of domestic matters into intellectual life,” it was never aired—or published—until now.
 It comes to us courtesy of the Midgley Estate and the research collaboration (Women) in Parenthesis, whose website displays the original typescript, transcribed by Hazel Tucker, Kings College, London.
 The original is housed in the Mary and Geoff Midgley Papers special collection at Durham University’s Library Archives.
-Midgley belonged to a quartet of…
+Midgley belonged to a quartet of women philosophers…

 Drawing and Thinking